Anaswar-ash/Pre-Stocked/README.md

 6.  **Sentiment Adjustment:** The initial ARIMA forecast is adjusted based on the calculated sentiment score.
 7.  **Final Result:** The final, sentiment-adjusted forecast is stored in the database and displayed to the user.

+## Hybrid Analysis

+This project also includes a more advanced "hybrid" analysis that combines multiple models for a more robust forecast:

+*   **LSTM Forecasting:** A Long Short-Term Memory (LSTM) neural network is used for time-series forecasting, offering a more sophisticated alternative to ARIMA.
+*   **FinBERT Sentiment Analysis:** We use FinBERT, a language model specifically pre-trained on financial text, to provide a more nuanced sentiment analysis than the default `vaderSentiment` library.
+*   **Ensemble Model:** The final hybrid forecast is an ensemble of the ARIMA and LSTM models, weighted by the FinBERT sentiment score.

 ## Getting Started

 ### Prerequisites